Kotihome

 Kotihom Dham is a religious site in Eastern Development Region, Nepal.
 It is located in the Kankai Municipality of Jhapa District.
-Other names it famously goes by are Kankai Mai and Kankai Dham.
+It is also known as Kankai Mai and Kankai Dham.

 History

-Since a long time ago people have come to worship in the Kankai River.
-They believe that doing so will fulfill their wishes.
+For a long time, many people have worshipped at the Kankai River, in the belief it will grant their wishes.
 In the same way, in Poush of 2042 B.S. a great worship was done whole month in the leadership of yogi Narharinath.
 After that, this place developed into one of the religious sites of Nepal.